pgariya/pgariya/README.md

 - 💬 Ask me about *Coding*

-- 💬About my portfolio which i have created from scratch https://pgariya.github.io/
+- 💬About my portfolio which i have created from scratch [Portfolio] (https://pgariya.github.io/)

 - 📫 How to reach me *pgariya@gmail.com*

-- 📄 Know about my experiences https://drive.google.com/file/d/1NSZdbXhSgGHx1nJfjZh5EBhiYImSFWgy/view?usp=sharing
+- 📄 Know about my experiences [Resume ] (https://drive.google.com/file/d/1EeRhTqNMm1rc3MaRzxq4_wvKlTlvifkN/view?usp=sharing)

 - ⚡ Fun fact *Computer "Bugs" was inspired by a real Insect*